magomimmo/modern-cljs/doc/tutorial-20.md

-We'll discuss the `"2.0.0-SNAPSHOT"` relase of `Enfocus` because [Creighton Kirkendall][10], the author of the lib, is currently on the way to publish the next stable release which is more evoluted that the current `"1.0.1"`.
+We'll discuss the `"2.0.0-SNAPSHOT"` relase of `Enfocus` because [Creighton Kirkendall][10], the author of the lib, is currently on the way to publish the next stable release which is more evoluted than the current `"1.0.1"`.

 By taking a look at the [Enfocus repo][4] there are few things to note